 Courses in combination with an email list and YouTube channel are quite profitable.
 You can use a course marketplace like Skillshare or Udemy or you can self host your own course using an LMS plugin.

 The best option for most however is to use the Teachable platform.
 They take care of all the aspects of creating an online course from the sales page, to accepting payment and hosting all your course materials.
 Teachable makes the process easy.

 Selling merchandise sounds like a big deal, but there are so many platforms that will handle the selling, shipping and delivery for you it’s actually not that complicated.

 You can use a service like Printful or Modalyst to drop ship products.
 Printful allows you to design clothing that people can buy and Modalyst allows you to sell related physical products for your website.

 The margins on using a service like these two are roughly 15-20%.

 The last way to make money blogging is to sell a specific service.
 I personally suggest using a 3rd part website like Fiverr because they take care of all the technical details that go into selling a service online like payments, deliverables, feedback and they are a marketplace so you’ll get organic sales.

 Clarity.fm is another interesting option where you can setup a coaching call offer for prospective clients.
 This is an excellent choice if you’re an in demand expert.

-Making money with a blog – Final Words
+How to make money with a blog – conclusion

 Blogs can make a lot of money and provide a lot of unique opportunities for creative professionals to earn online.
 Though blogging is a slow process, if you’re willing to put in the work you can eventually make money blogging.